bufbuild-ru/docs/docs/subscription/manage/index.md

 # Manage your subscription

-This page contains information on how to purchase a Buf paid subscription, upgrade an existing subscription, and update your billing information.You can upgrade from Buf Community to a Teams or Pro plan.
+This page contains information on how to purchase a Buf paid subscription, upgrade an existing subscription, and update your billing information.

+You can upgrade from Buf Community to a Teams or Pro plan.
 When you upgrade to a paid subscription, you can immediately use all the features and entitlements offered in your new subscription.
 For detailed information on features available in each subscription, see [Buf Pricing](https://buf.build/pricing).

 ## Upgrade to a Teams subscription